-For some reason, we as a society are programmed to think that taking any kind of break is being lazy.
+For some reason, we are conditioned to think that taking any kind of break is lazy.
 We’re always busy-busy, running from one thing to another.
 It’s an obsolete way of thinking.
 To overcome this, you’ll need to change your mindset.

 You can’t force good ideas.
 Taking vacations and long weekends off always inspires me to no end.
 No matter how unmotivated and disconnected I feel when I go, ideas and creativity start flowing while I’m away and I feel like I’m bursting with new ideas.
 I’ve even started bringing a notebook with me just so I can write everything down and look through it when I’m back to work.
 I’ve started calling my vacations creative retreats because of this.